-T206 Honus Wagner – The History of the Hobby’s Most Famous Baseball Card
+T206 Honus Wagner Baseball – History of the World’s Most Famous Card

 Widely considered the most valuable baseball card of all-time, the T206 Honus Wagner has been the subject of great debate and, at times, controversy.
 Produced by the American Tobacco Company for its T206 series of baseball cards between 1909 and 1911, the Wagner has reached such mythical proportions that it is often simply called The Card.
 It has even been the topic of a book by the same name.
-Written by Michael O'Keeffe of the New York Daily News, The Card provides a detailed account of the Wagner's origins, its rise to hobby prominence, and some of the less-than-noble events surrounding the card's provenance in the last several years.
+Written by Michael O'Keeffe of the New York Daily News, The Card provides a detailed account of the origins of the T206 Honus Wagner baseball card, its rise to hobby prominence, and some of the less-than-noble events surrounding the card's provenance in the last several years.

 It is estimated that less than 60 of the T206 Honus Wagner cards still exist.
 By last count, there have been 57 known examples.
 Having produced anywhere between 60 and 200 in total, it is remarkable that any of the cards have even survived the test of time.